Public Policy and Advocacy

 New York State’s child care system — essential to both our economic development and the well-being of our state’s children — is at a tipping point.
 When announcing the Child Care Availability Task Force in December 2018, Governor Andrew M. Cuomo made clear that “affordable and high-quality child care is not only vital for working families, it’s also essential to strengthening our state’s economy and by continuing to create these opportunities for parents to succeed in both work and family life we are building a stronger New York for all.”2 Lieutenant Governor and Task Force Co-Chair Kathy Hochul has likewise reinforced the essential role of child care, writing that, “The conversation on child care is changing.
 No longer is it seen as a woman’s responsibility.
 It is an essential service for families and their employers.”

-New York State Early Childhood Advisory Council: Strategic Plan 2020-2022
+New York State Early Childhood Advisory Council

 The Early Childhood Advisory Council holds a deep commitment to social justice and racial equity, as a process and a goal, as evidenced by our work across the state.
 We recognize that, in order to uphold our vision and mission to support young children’s development, we must actively, critically and continuously work to disrupt and dismantle systemic inequities due to race, class, gender, sexuality, ability, legal status and family structure.
 It is our responsibility to address the inequities impacting the lives of children and families on individual, interpersonal, institutional and structural levels.
 In doing so we build systems that provide all young children and their families with equitable access to the services, resources and experiences that they deserve in order to thrive.